Rubber wear on concrete: dry and in-water conditions

 The substrate (in this case, a concrete block) is attached to the machine table, which moves transversal using a servo drive via a gearbox.
 This setup allows precise control of the relative velocity between the rubber specimen and the substrate sample, while the force cell records data on the normal force and friction force.

-To study wear, the metal plate with the rubber blocks was slid the same distance forward and backward, returning to the starting position.
-The wear rate was determined by measuring the mass difference of the rubber blocks and metal plate before and after sliding using a high-precision balance (Mettler Toledo analytical balance, model MS104TS/00) with a sensitivity of $0.1 \ {\rm mg}$.
-After each sliding act, the surface was cleaned using a brush or single-use nonwoven fabric.
+After the metal plate with the rubber blocks is slid the same distance forward and backward and returns to the starting position, the wear rate is determined by measuring the mass difference of the rubber blocks and metal plate before and after sliding.
+A high-precision balance (Mettler Toledo analytical balance, model MS104TS/00) with a sensitivity of $0.1 \ {\rm mg}$ is used for this purpose.
+After each sliding cycle, the surface is cleaned using a brush or a single-use nonwoven fabric.

-The viscoelastic modulus in the linear response regime and the non-linear stress-strain curves for the two rubber compounds used in the wear studies were measured, with the results detailed in Appendix A.
+The viscoelastic modulus in the linear response regime and the non-linear stress-strain curves for the two rubber compounds are given in Appendix A.

-The surface roughness of the two concrete surfaces employed in this study was measured using a Mitutoyo Portable Surface Roughness Measurement Surftest SJ-410 (details in Appendix B).
-This instrument features a diamond tip with a radius of curvature $R = 1 \ {\rm \mu m}$ and operates with a tip-substrate repulsive force of $F_N = 0.75 \ {\rm mN}$.
-Measurements were conducted with a step length (pixel) of $0.5 \ {\rm \mu m}$, a scan length of $L = 25 \ {\rm mm}$, and a tip speed of $v = 50 \ {\rm \mu m/s}$.
+The surface roughness of the two concrete surfaces used in this study was characterized using a Mitutoyo Portable Surface Roughness Measurement Surftest SJ-410.
+The rough and smooth surfaces exhibit root-mean-square (rms) roughness amplitudes of $51.3$ and $33.6 \ {\rm \mu m}$, respectively, and rms slopes of $0.46$ and $0.37$.
+Further details on the measurement procedures and the corresponding surface power spectra are provided in Appendix B.